lemnos/talaria/man.md

 # DESCRIPTION

-talaria is simple a program which produces a dynammically filterable menu from lines in STDIN and prints the chosen option to STDOUT.
+talaria is simple a program which produces a dynamically filterable menu from lines in STDIN and prints the chosen option to STDOUT.
 It is designed to be flexible and provides options for controlling menu placement, color themes, and delimeters.